akingdom/akingdom.github.io/articles/apple-developer-external-content.md

 3. **Warning Notice**:
    - **Relevant Text**: "Apps must display a warning to users that Apple is not responsible for the privacy or security of purchases made through external links."
    - **Clarification**: Apps must display a clear notice if users are directed to external purchase platforms.
 For example:
-     - **Example Warning**: “Purchases made outside this app are not Apple transactions.
-Apple is not responsible for the privacy or security of these transactions.”
+     - **Example Warning**: “Purchases made outside this app are not Apple transactions, thus Apple is not responsible for the privacy or security of these transactions.”
      - This notice helps users understand that purchases made outside of Apple’s ecosystem carry risks, such as different privacy policies or transaction protections.

 #### **Selling External Digital Content**